April 28, 2020

 3. Greater acceptance of the positivity of digital technology

 These are all areas which creative thinking, sharing and planning can help with – across all parts of the museums and attractions sector.
-So to play our part and to share our knowledge, over the next week surrounding #Musuemfromhome day on 30 April, we’ll be releasing three updates on the above topics and how digital media can help and respond.
+So to play our part and to share our knowledge, over the next week surrounding #Musuemfromhome day on 30 April, we’ll be releasing another update on the above topic and sharing tips on social media of how digital media can help and respond to the others.

-We would love to know your thoughts and ideas too – please follow our stream and tweet, comment or post away – and watch our for our three updates this week.
+We would love to know your thoughts and ideas too – please follow our stream and tweet, comment or post away.

 Take care and stay positive all!